kelvinlegacy/mission23_wiki/#StudentWatch-at-Georgia-Tech.md

 * If you hear booms, stay calm, He’s got this
 * If you see the military on the ground or in the sky, don’t worry

-* If you haven’t, read about [the massacre at Mount Calvary Baptist Church](https://github.com/mission23/mission23/wiki/The-Massacre-at-Mount-Calvary-Baptist-Church).
+* If you haven’t, read about [the massacre at Mount Calvary Baptist Church](https://github.com/mission23/mission23/wiki/The-Massacre-at-Mount-Calvary-Baptist-Church)
+* DO NOT REPORT ANYONE MISSING UNTIL YOU’VE TOLD EVERYONE YOU WILL BE DOING THAT!
+(See article above!)

 # Reporting Findings
 Any students or faculty that looks into anything we report or request should work with their departments to create a composite student/faculty member or use a pseudonym that is not linked to one person.